Skip to main content

 Why do you need to drink magnesium citrate before a colonoscopy?

-A colonoscopy allows your doctor to look at the inside of your intestines.
-Preparing for a colonoscopy requires cleaning out your bowels so that your healthcare provider can see the inside of your intestines more clearly.
+A colonoscopy is a procedure used to look at the inside of your intestines.
+Preparing for a colonoscopy requires cleaning out your bowels so that a healthcare professional can see the inside of your intestines more clearly.
 The goal of preparing for the procedure is to completely clear your bowels of any waste.
 Magnesium citrate helps to do that.

 Avg retail price